Assassination of Charlie Kirk: Purported Groyper motive

-Conspiracy theories involving governments and antisemitism

-Numerous conspiracy theories about the assassination were posted online.
-Political consultant Roger Stone said the attack appeared to have been "a professional hit either by a nation state, rogue elements of our own government or a terrorist organization".
-One theory, promulgated by Russian state media RT, centered on people standing near Kirk, who were purported to have made "unusual gestures" before he was killed.
-Several senior Russian officials, including former president Dmitry Medvedev and Kremlin special envoy Kirill Dmitriev, speculated on social media about a connection between Kirk's killing and United States support for Ukraine because Kirk had been a critic of Western financial and political support for Ukraine in its conflict with Russia.

 Alleged involvement of Israel

 In the days immediately following Kirk's assassination, conspiracy theories emerged about the involvement of Israel.
 Many sources, including Israeli media, have stated that these theories are rooted in antisemitism.
-Some commentators attempted to link the event to the Israeli Mossad and to Kirk's comments about the Epstein files, and Maram Susli resurfaced an August 2025 post by an Infowars host who stated that Kirk believed "Israel will kill [him] if he turns against them".
+Some commentators attempted to link the event to the Israeli Mossad, to Kirk's comments about the Epstein files, or Kirk's claims about Epstein being "a creation of either Mossad [or] Israeli Intelligence".
+Maram Susli resurfaced an August 2025 post by an Infowars host who stated that Kirk believed "Israel will kill [him] if he turns against them."
 Tucker Carlson was accused by some pro-Israel groups in the United States of making antisemitic comments at the service for Kirk by suggesting he supported the conspiracy theory that Jews or Israel were responsible for the assassination.
 Carlson said that Kirk's assassination reminded him of the death of Jesus Christ, whom he said was killed by powerful people for telling the truth.

 Israeli prime minister Benjamin Netanyahu rejected the theories, calling them "insane" and issuing multiple video messages claiming no Israeli government involvement in the assassination.

 On October 6, right-wing commentator Candace Owens revealed private WhatsApp group messages where Kirk claimed to have "no choice but to leave the pro-Israel cause" due to having lost $2 million from a Jewish donor over his refusal to condemn Tucker Carlson.
 A day later, Turning Point USA spokesman Andrew Kolvet published a video confirming the authenticity of the leaked text messages.
+However, no evidence has been uncovered demonstrating the text messages and Kirk's assassination to be connected.